Eidos-Koryphaios/Praxis_Framework/APPROPRIATION_OF_EVIL.md

 ## Summary

 Appropriation of Evil is a universal moral pattern.
-It does not depend on religion, ideology, or time period.
-It arises whenever entities—human or artificial—use outcomes obtained by others through unethical means.

-While appropriation is not always wrong, it **requires conscious evaluation**.
-Without this process, silent majorities may reinforce harm, reward oppression, or unintentionally ensure the continuation of evil under the guise of progress.
+It is not dependent on any particular ideology or belief system.
+It emerges whenever a benefit—material, conceptual, structural, or symbolic—is derived from an act that violated fundamental ethical norms.

+This framework holds that even passive beneficiaries must evaluate their relationship to past harm.
+If left unexamined, appropriation can become a silent carrier of conceptual corruption and structural injustice across generations.

-The Praxis Framework recognizes appropriation as one of the **core vectors of conceptual corruption and intergenerational moral drift.**
+In the Praxis Framework, appropriation is recognized as one of the key challenges in the ethical transmission of knowledge, the governance of data, and the design of emergent intelligences.

----